crankmanser/sphec-meter/Project_Manifest.md

 ## Current Task (What We Are Doing)

-* **UI Development - Phase 3: pBIOS Boot UI** Implement Core Screens.
-With the foundational UI architecture now stable and functional, the current task is to build out the primary user-facing screens for the main application.
+* **UI Development - Phase 3: Implement pBIOS Parameter Editing.** With the bootloader and input systems now stable, the current task is to complete the **Live Filter Tuning** screen by implementing the "edit mode" for adjusting filter parameters.